Arka - Ear Stretching Jewellery Shop in the UK.

-When you want to stretch again, an expander or crescent with a gentle increase in diameter of a millimeter or two from your current hole size should be chosen.
+When you want to stretch again, a taper or crescent with a gentle increase in diameter of a millimeter or two from your current hole size should be chosen.

 Only stretch up by a millimeter or two at a time.
 Then wait for the hole to completely heal and feel fine before stretching again.
 Probably 4 or 5 weeks later.
 Dont rush it or you'll damage the ear lobe and increase the risk of infection.

-More people seem to be getting very large gauge piercings now, 5mm and even larger.
+Some people seem to be getting very large gauge piercings now, 5mm and even larger.
 A whole chunk is taken from the ear.
-This obviously isnt ear 'stretching' at all, and in my opininion the resultant hole will probably present problems if the person wants to stretch larger later.
+This obviously isnt ear 'stretching' at all, and in our opinion the resultant hole will present problems if the person wants to stretch larger later.
 In our opinion its better to stretch slowly like its always been done.

 |Tapers and Expanders|